The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-As proved in \cite[Proposition 3.2.3]{gianmereta}, given a non-strict differential semiring $(S, d_S)$, there is no tropical differential $d$ on $\basic S n$ extending $d_S$ such that $(\basic S n, d)$ is the free differential algebra over $S$ on $n$ generators.
-The definition of the differential semiring $(\diff S n , d)$ of differential polynomials over $(S,d_S)$ is quite convoluted and we are not going to recall it here, but all the details can be found in \cite[Section 3.4]{gianmereta}.
-Furthermore, $\diff S n$ satisfies the desirable universal property, i.e.\ given a differential algebra $S'$ over $S$, the following bijection holds:
+of differential polynomials over $(S,\{d_{S,i}\}_{i \in [m]})$ is quite convoluted and we are not going to recall it here.
+All the details can be found in \cite[Section 3.4]{gianmereta} or \cite[Chapter 8]{tesimereta}.
+It satisfies the desired universal property and it gives back Ritt's construction as in \ref{eq:ritt-polynomials} when $(S,\{d_{S,i}\}_{i \in [m]})$ is strict (in particular for differential rings and $\B_m$).
+In the general case the $S$-algebra inclusion

-It is important to notice that this construction gives back Ritt's contruction when $d_S$ is a strict differential, so in particular for differential rings and $\pb$ the two definitions coincide.
-In general there is only an inclusion of algebras over $S$: